-Kendall Jenner Spotted Wearing Butt-Revealing, Skin-Tight Leather Pants To Church
+Kendall Jenner Spotted Wearing Butt-Revealing, Skintight Leather Pants To Church

 — Rose Linda (@agbota3) April 25, 2019

-At this point it bears noting that what Kendall wears to church is between her and her congregation (and her God).
-Churchome’s dress code, for what it’s worth, asks worshipers to come dressed however they feel, as long as they’re comfortable and dressed appropriately for being in-public.
-It’s vague on specifics.
+At this point it bears noting that what Kendall wears to church is between her and her congregation — and her God.
+Churchome’s dress code, for what it’s worth, asks worshipers to come dressed however they feel, as long as they’re comfortable and dressed appropriately.
+Said dress code is quite vague on the specifics.

-Religion has taken center stage, in a manner of speaking, for the family these past few weeks, as was made quite apparent on Easter Sunday, when Kendall’s brother-in-law Kanye West led Sunday services at Coachella (and also sold expensive clothes with Bible verses printed on them).
+Religion has taken center stage, in a manner of speaking, for the family these past few weeks.
+This was made quite apparent on Easter Sunday, when Kendall’s brother-in-law, Kanye West, led Sunday services at Coachella.
+The artist also sold expensive clothes with Bible verses printed on them.

-In fact, Yeezy has expressed interest in starting his own church, as a source said recently.
+In fact, Yeezy has expressed interest in starting his own church, per a recent quote from an insider.

 “He is extremely passionate about his faith and wants to share it more regularly with people.
 He spends a lot of time studying and praying, and wants to share his journey.”

-Similarly, Kendall’s half-sister Kim has claimed that religion is an important part of her life as well.
-As InStyle reported in 2018, she says she is a devout Christian and was raised attending both Presbyterian and Catholic schools.
-Kendall, it bears noting, is 15 years younger than her half-sister, and was raised by a different father, so her own religious upbringing may have been different.
+Similarly, Kendall’s half-sister, Kim Kardashian, has claimed that religion is an important part of her life as well.
+As InStyle reported in 2018, she says she is a devout Christian, and was raised attending both Presbyterian and Catholic schools.
+Kendall is 15 years younger than her half-sister, and was raised by a different father, so her own religious upbringing may have been different from Kim’s.